User Feedback Clustering Prompts for Themed Insights

 Raw feedback is impossible to act on.
-The 500 verbatim responses you exported from Intercom, App Store, Typeform and Linear bury the actual signal under noise.
-These 15 prompts cluster, count, label and prioritize feedback into the small set of themes a roadmap can actually answer.
-Includes specific patterns for support tickets, NPS comments, churn-exit surveys, app reviews, and beta-test transcripts.
+The 500 verbatim responses you exported from Intercom, the App Store, Typeform and Linear bury the actual signal under noise.
+These 15 prompts cluster, count, label and prioritize that feedback into the small set of themes a roadmap can actually answer.
+Every template includes specific patterns for support tickets, NPS comments, churn-exit surveys, app reviews, and beta-test transcripts — paste them into ChatGPT, Claude, or Gemini and adapt the bracketed placeholders.

 Who this is for

-PMs and CX leads who own quarterly feedback synthesis, founders reading their own support inbox, research ops teams running large surveys, and growth teams looking for the next experiment angle.
+PMs and CX leads who own quarterly feedback synthesis, founders reading their own support inbox, research-ops teams running large surveys, and growth teams hunting the next experiment angle.

 When not to use these prompts

 Skip when n is under 30 — at that size, read every response by hand.
-Skip too when the feedback is highly technical (engineering logs, code review) and needs domain-specific taxonomy that the AI lacks.
+Skip too when the feedback is highly technical (engineering logs, code review) and needs a domain taxonomy the model lacks.
+And never feed raw PII to a model: scrub names, emails, and account IDs first.

 15 copy-ready prompt templates